Kenwyne Jones

-Kenwyne Joel Jones CM (born 5 October 1984) is a Trinidadian football manager and retired professional player who played as a forward.
-He managed the Trinidad and Tobago women's national team.
-He began his football career with Joe Public F.C. in his native Trinidad and Tobago.
-He moved to W Connection in 2002, and he was a utility player in the Trinidad and Tobago team in 2003 against Finland.
+Kenwyne Joel Jones CM (born 5 October 1984) is a Trinidadian professional football manager and former player who played as a forward.
+He was most recently manager of the Trinidad and Tobago women's national team.

+He began his football career with Joe Public in his native Trinidad and Tobago.
+He moved to W Connection in 2002.
 In 2004, he joined Southampton, where he was converted to a striker.
 He was later loaned to Sheffield Wednesday and Stoke City during the 2004–05 season.

 In 2007, he joined Sunderland for £6 million where he spent three seasons before he signed for Stoke City in August 2010.
-In his first season at Stoke, Jones scored 12 goals and played in the 2011 FA Cup Final.
+In his first season at Stoke, Jones scored 12 goals and played in the 2011 FA Cup final.
 Following the arrival of Peter Crouch in August 2011, Jones struggled to hold down a regular place in the side, and scored just four more league goals in the next three seasons.
 In January 2014 he joined Cardiff City in a player-exchange with Peter Odemwingie.
 While with Cardiff he spent time out on loan at AFC Bournemouth and Al Jazira before moving to Atlanta United in the summer of 2016.
 Jones retired from football in November 2017.